RustyKnight/SuperSimpleSwingAnimationFramework/README.md

 ## `BlendingTimeLine`

-A blending timeline provides the means to calculate the value between to key frames along the timeline based on the position along the timeline
+A blending timeline provides the means to calculate the value between two key frames along the timeline based on the position along the timeline

 # Animation Curves